Waveform Design for Joint Sensing and Communications in Millimeter-Wave and Low Terahertz Bands

-where hardware imperfections are omitted for brevity, and $\tilde{w}_q[n]$ is the noise term.
-The received subblocks are then employed for target detection via range-doppler-matrix-based (RDM-based) algorithms \cite{Zeng_tvt_20}.
-To be more specific, as illustrated in Fig. \ref{fig8}, the cyclic cross-correlation between each received subblock and the transmitted MS-QP sequence is firstly calculated as
+where $\tilde{w}_q[n]$ denotes the noise component. }The received subblocks are then used for target detection via range-Doppler-matrix-based (RDM-based) algorithms \cite{Zeng_tvt_20}.
+As illustrated in Fig. \ref{fig8}, the cyclic cross-correlation between each received subblock and the transmitted MS-QP sequence is firstly calculated as

 Then an FFT with size of $Q_0=wQ$ ($w$ is an arbitrary positive integer) is performed on the correlation values at time instant $n$, i.e., $r_q[n]$ for $q=0,1,\cdots,Q-1$, formulated as

 which is defined as the $(n,k)$-th RDM element for $n=0,1,\cdots,N-1$ and $k=0,1,\cdots,Q_0-1$.
 Afterwards, $R(n,k)$ is utilized for target detection via constant false alarm rate (CFAR) approaches \cite{Kronauge_taes_13}, written as